We offer a bursary scheme for students designed to support young people who may face barriers in continuing their education.

 - you have specific travel challenges when attending the college

-Bursaries will be provided in the form of discounted bus passes, free school meals (see below) or payments into your bank account.
+Bursaries will be provided in the form of discounted bus passes, the loan of a portable device to assist with your studies, free school meals (see below) or payments into your bank account.

 Almost all of our students do not have to pay tuition fees because their education is paid for by government funding.
-If you are 19 or over on 31 August of the year you start college, or if you have not lived in the UK / EU for the past thee years, you may possibly have to pay tuition fees.
+If you are 19 or over on 31 August of the year you start college, or if you have not lived in the UK / EU for the past three years, you may possibly have to pay tuition fees.
+Students will have to pay towards their music tuition costs, the college will pay the remainder amount.